 What happens when you cross FUN BOY THREE, EURYTHMICS and SHAKESPEARS SISTER?
 This lovely under rated electro-reggae tune featuring Terry Hall, David A Stewart and Siobhan Fahey!
-VEGAS was a one-off project when Hall and Stewart were between bands, with the former’s forlorn opening gambit of “You have to learn to love by loving” more than suiting the latter’s lush, cinematic backdrop on ‘Walk Into The Wind’.
+VEGAS was a one-off project when Hall and Stewart were between bands, with the former’s forlorn opening gambit of “You have to learn to love by loving” more than suiting the latter’s lush cinematic backdrop on the captivating noir of ‘Walk Into The Wind’.

 Available on the album ‘Vegas’ via RCA Records